frankyonnetti/gravity-sublime-theme/README.md

 ## Syntax color scheme

-The syntax color scheme in each screenshot is a port of the Monokai-Sublime scheme created for Gravity.
+The syntax color scheme in each screenshot is a port of the **Monokai-Sublime scheme** created for Gravity.
+Used the [TmTheme scheme editor](http://tmtheme-editor.herokuapp.com) to create it.

 Once you have Gravity installed, you can select the scheme by using the menu item `Preferences > Color Scheme > Theme - Gravity > Monokai Gravity (SL)`